ashishbhoi/webblog/readme.md

 ## Setup Process ##
 1. Decompress 'public.zip' in your 'public_html' folder
-2. Decompress 'laravel.zip' in some directory which is not assemble by web.
+2. Decompress 'laravel.zip' in some directory which is not assessable by web.

 ## Modifications To Be made ##
 1. '/.env' File